A Gest of Robyn Hode: Livery and fees

-No evidence

 Peasants' revolt of 1381

 Most of the initial historical interpretations placing Gest during the 14th century were based upon a misreading of Child's discussion of a possible date of composition for Gest.
 Child placed his conclusion ("There are no firm grounds on which to base an opinion.") at the end of a lengthy discussion in which he unsuccessfully attempted to date Gest to 1400 or earlier.
 Based upon this misreading, for the next century scholars continued to propose that since Piers Plowman is connected with the Peasants' revolt, and since the priest Sloth mentions "rymes of Robyn Hode", then Robin Hood is also connected.
 However, Langland gives no indication as to what these rhymes are, and there are no surviving rhymes from Langland's lifetime.

 According to Richard Almond and A. J. Pollard, the association between Robin Hood and the issues of the Peasants' Revolt was first made by Rodney Hilton in 1958, when he described Robin Hood as "a free peasant representing peasant ideology for a peasant audience".
 However, in 1961, J. C. Holt rebutted Hilton, asserting that the Robin Hood tales were composed in castle and manor halls, a position Holt expanded upon in his book.
 Since then, a consensus has emerged that Robin Hood represented a new social group above the peasants and below those who bore a coat of arms, a group which is often referred to as the "middling sort".
-There is no internal evidence that the source tales used by the Gest poet were concerned with the peasants' issues.

-However, there was urban unrest in the Yorkshire towns of Scarborugh, Beverley, Hull, and York in 1381.
+Gest does not appear to be concerned with peasants' issues, and is not particularly similar in themes with surviving songs of the peasantry.

-Forest law
+Forest law and poaching

-In Gest, several references to Robin Hood's fellowship poaching the King's deer are mentioned as passing remarks, and never further developed in the tales:
+In Gest, several references to Robin Hood's fellowship poaching the King's deer are mentioned as passing remarks.
+They are not further developed, however, and do not appear to be a core part of the early Robin Hood legend.
+Mentions include: